Winding up a Company

 As part of this process all creditors will need to be paid, stock sold off, and liquidated assets distributed to company shareholders.

-In the UK the term is often synonymous with liquidation, and rarely used to
+In the UK the term is often synonymous with liquidation, and rarely used to refer to solvent companies.

 What are the Types of Winding up?